Encorpluptit/CPP-VOIP_Client_Server/Doc/Protocol.md

 ### Login (20*|27* Codes)
 ### Header
-im going to specify the header for every responsse for login part
+im going to specify the header for every responsse for login part you need to send it to specify the size of the next structure

   * _loginSize = size of the login user
   * _passwordSize = size of the password user